grounded/afterburnercms/documentation/architecture.md

 ### Application (Business Logic)

-Matt Wynne begins to explain in [The Problem with solutions](http://blog.mattwynne.net/2013/01/17/the-problem-with-solutions/) the split between what your application -- sometimes referred to 'business', 'business logic', or the 'domain' -- and the rest actually is.
+In [The Problem with solutions](http://blog.mattwynne.net/2013/01/17/the-problem-with-solutions/) Matt Wynne explains the split between what your application -- sometimes referred to 'business', 'business logic', or the 'domain' -- and the rest actually is.
 As he says:

 > In any software project, there are two main domains: the problem domain and the solution domain.
 The problem domain is where your customers live.
 The programmers and other technicians working on solving that problem operate in the solution domain.